INF800/whoami/_posts/personal/2022-05-22-happy-list.md

 ### Epitaph.

-**09 August 2022:** There is *valour* in fighting for what to truly l0ve, and there is *Visitant Joy* in losing that war knowing that you will someday.
+**09 August 2022:** There is *valour* in fighting for what you truly l0ve, and there is *Visitant Joy* in losing that war even if you could have won.

 ![valour](assets/blogs/personal/valour.png)